Willmore obstacle problems under Dirichlet boundary conditions: Introduction

-One of the purposes of this paper is to extend the studies of problem \eqref{eq:1.1} to graphs of functions and surfaces of revolution with \emph{Dirichlet} boundary conditions.
-In the one-dimensional setting, special emphasis is laid on studying the necessity of smallness conditions for general symmetric obstacles.
+One of the purposes of this paper is to extend the studies of problem \eqref{eq:1.1} to one-dimensional graphs of functions and to surfaces of revolution with \emph{Dirichlet} boundary conditions.
+In the one-dimensional setting, we impose the following boundary conditions

+The conditions on the derivative will imply that in contrast to \cite{DD} minimisers (and even admissible functions) may no longer be concave and look close to $0$ and $1$ really different from those in \cite{DD}.
+Special emphasis is laid on studying the necessity of smallness conditions for general symmetric obstacles.

 We describe now our main results in some more detail.
-First we consider the obstacle problem for $W(\cdot)$ among symmetric graphs.
+First we consider the obstacle problem for $W(\cdot)$ among symmetric one-dimensional graphs.
 Namely, we only consider symmetric obstacles $\psi$ which are subject to the following basic condition:

 The latter condition is imposed to avoid $u(x)\equiv 0$ as a possible trivial minimiser.
 The negativity condition is needed to ensure regularity of minimisers up to the boundary $\{0,1\}$.
 For such $\psi$ we consider the minimisation problem